Ryanair to cut Stansted capacity by 9 percent

 Single-runway Stansted, based 50 kilometres northeast of central London, is Britain's fourth-busiest airport and handled nearly 18 million passengers last year.

-The news came as Heathrow Airport Holdings (FER.MC), formerly the British airports operator BAA, completed the 1.5 billion pound sale of Stansted to Manchester Airports Group MAG.L on Thursday.
+The news came as Heathrow Airport Holdings (FER.MC), formerly the British airports operator BAA, completed the 1.5 billion pound ($2.28 billion) sale of Stansted to Manchester Airports Group (MAG) on Thursday.

-Ryanair called on the Civil Aviation Authority CAA.L to investigate Stansted's higher increase in charges.
+Ryanair called on the Civil Aviation Authority (CAA) to investigate Stansted's higher increase in charges.

 "Ryanair and other Stansted airlines now must ask was this surprise price increase part of a sweetener package to persuade MAG to pay 1.5 billion pounds for Stansted," Ryanair spokesman Robin Kiely said in a statement.